stactools-packages/template/README.md

 6. Update the environment name in `environment.yml`.
 7. Update the environment variables in `.github/workflows/release.yml` to the appropriate values to publish for your organization.
 8. Update all scripts in the `docker` directory to refer to `stactools-{NAME}` and `stactools-{NAME}-dev`.
+9. Run `sphinx-quickstart` in the `docs` directory to create the documentation template.